jnozzi/cocoadev.com/markdown/KeyBindings.md

 You can enter the code for any key by pressing Ctrl-q first.
 For example to set a keybinding for F1 you would hit Ctrl-q, then type F1 to insert the squiggley symbol that corresponds to the Unicode value for F1  into your keybindings file.

-You can bind any standard General/NSResponder message and expect it to work.     selectLine: and     selectWord: are quite useful...
+You can bind any standard NSResponder message and expect it to work.     selectLine: and     selectWord: are quite useful...